Dr. Mandy Terc

-Annalise Taylor is the Communications & Exhibitions Coordinator for ART WORKS Projects.
+Annalise Taylor is the Communications & Exhibitions Coordinator for ART WORKS Projects for Human Rights.
 She holds a bachelor’s degree from Northwestern University’s Medill School of Journalism and a master’s degree from the School of the Art Institute of Chicago (SAIC) in Art History, Theory, and Criticism.
 She also served as a Graduate Fellow for SAIC’s new Institute for Curatorial Research & Practice.
 Taylor’s work has specifically focused on the impact of art for both the maker and the viewer, and she is committed to enhancing audience engagement for social change.
 Her museum and curatorial experience includes the Roger Brown Study Collection, the Brooks Museum of Art, and the the Project Room Gallery.
 Prior to attending SAIC, she was based in Argentina, where she led communications for TasterLab, an international tech startup.

 Claire Abell is a senior at Loyola University Chicago majoring in International Studies and Psychology with a minor in French Language and Literature.
 She recently returned from France where she spent a semester studying international relations at Sciences Po Aix-en-Provence.
 Claire’s interests include the rights of children, comparative education policy, and the interaction between universalism and cultural relativism in international human rights law.
 After graduation Claire hopes to return to Europe to pursue a graduate degree in global studies or museum studies.